 Schengen travel insurance

-With a Schengen travel insurance policy from InsureandGo, you can get cover for medical expenses throughout Europe from just £11.15*.
-Our cheapest policy covers medical expenses up to £5 million, which is more than enough to satisfy your Schengen visa requirements.
+With a Schengen travel insurance policy from InsureandGo, you can get cover for medical expenses throughout Europe.
+Even our cheapest policy covers medical expenses up to £5 million, which is more than enough to satisfy your Schengen visa requirements.

 Get a quote today and buy your insurance online in minutes.
 After you’ve bought your policy, we’ll send you an email containing your insurance certificate, which you can show the embassy as part of a visa application.

 If you’re going away with your children, we can cover them on your policy at no extra charge, whether you buy an annual policy or single trip cover.

 All of our travel insurance policies come with cover for over 50 activities and sports as standard, so you can get up to more on your trip.

 In 1985, there was an agreement made between the governments of the States of the Benelux Economic Union, the Federal Republic of Germany and the French Republic to abolish internal border checks, making it easier for free movement around Europe.